-And so it goes with software… having a great idea or framework is a start.
+And so it goes with software.
+Having a great idea or framework is a start.
 But that is only the beginning of the product life cycle, there’s a lot more to product planning than just having a good idea and throwing something together.

-So – how do you make your product work in the market?
+So, how do you make your product work in the market?

-Over the past seven years at reinteractive, we have had the privilege of working on a wide range of projects for an amazing group of clients.
+Over the past decade at reinteractive, we have had the privilege of working on a wide range of projects for an amazing group of clients.
 We have created software solutions for both come of the largest companies and many start-ups.
 From automating a single process (saving hundreds of thousands of dollars for the client) to solutions that perform registration solutions for hundreds of thousands of users.